Rates from USD 2999» VIEW RATES

 The best fishing period is from April to June, but there's also good fishing from February to March and July to end August.

-If you go to the Casona, every morning after having breakfast, which is served around 6:00am, fishermen are transferred by van to the marina located 46 km from the lodge.
-It is a 45 / 50 minute drive to Cayo Cruz, in half paved and stone road, upon arrival guides will be waiting for you ready to go fishing.
-Each morning and depending on the guide's rotation that day, you may be heading to any number of the 6 fishing areas; from Cayo Paredon Grande in the north to Cayo Guanaja in the south, there are countless islands, lagoons and bays that will keep anglers happy and into fish.
+Each morning at 8.00 hs the guides will be waiting at the marina to begin the fishing day.
+Depending on the guide's rotation that day, you may be heading to any number of the 6 fishing areas; from Cayo Paredon Grande in the north to Cayo Guanaja in the south, there are countless islands, lagoons and bays that will keep anglers happy and into fish.
 Much of the fishing takes place back towards the mainland, in and around the massive island of Cayo Cruz.
 The average boat run to the fishing areas is around 20 minutes.
-All skiffs must return to the marina at 6pm to go back to the lodge.
-The lodge staff will be waiting the clients with beer or mojitos and pizza.
-Dinner is generally served at 8pm.
+All skiffs must return to the marina at 17.30 hs.

 Complete saltwater fly fishing tackle: #8 Wt; #10 Wt and #12 Wt.
 It is advisable to take at least two tackles for line #8 and #10; 1 (one) spare line WF 8 F and WF10 S. Sinking and Intermediate line for tarpon is highly recommended.